 Around for centuries, flat roof construction has a place in modern urban environments.
 In Phoenix, they have survived as impressive, cost-effective and durable roofing options for homeowners.

 Flat roofs lend that unique Southwestern feel to our communities.
 Easy to repair and replace, they are common in Phoenix homes and are often used alongside pitched roofs.

 Common Materials Used in Flat Roof Construction

-Abbreviated BUR, the built-up roof system is comprised of hot tar.
+Abbreviated BUR, the Phoenix built-up roof system is comprised of hot tar.
 It is a very affordable flat roofing option and a very popular one.
 A built-up roofing system is based on a couple of layers of hot tar with water resilient material between these layers.
 To give the flat roof a durable finish, a broad layer of pebbles is set on top.

 Modified bitumen is another popular flat roof construction material in Phoenix.
 While this kind of flat roof once required hazardous installation process such as burning the material on the roof, now it can very be safely set up using adhesives.
 The ability to build modified bitumen’s mineral surface in light colors enables the roof to reflect solar heat, a big advantage given Phoenix’s climate.

 Short for polyvinyl chloride, PVC is a type of plastic, which can be used to create flat roofs.
 Modern technology makes it possible to use PVC for building sturdy roofs.
 PVC roofing has varying thicknesses, which determines the durability and life of the roof.
-You can count on Jim Brown and Sons Roofing to make a PVC roof with optimal dimensions.
+You can count on our best roofing company in Phoenix to make a PVC roof with optimal dimensions.

 Using each of the above materials, we have built, insulated and replaced numerous flat roofing systems for satisfied homeowners across the Phoenix Valley.
 Each material has its own qualities and the best way to use them.
 While we don’t want you to get bogged down by too many details, suffice it to say that our flat roofing services are built to last in the climate and prevailing weather conditions of Phoenix.

 Phoenix Cool Flat Roofing